jagan-shanmugam/deepwiki-open/README.md

 | `DEEPWIKI_AUTH_MODE` | Set to `true` or `1` to enable authorization mode. | No | Defaults to `false`.
 If enabled, `DEEPWIKI_AUTH_CODE` is required. |
 | `DEEPWIKI_AUTH_CODE` | The secret code required for wiki generation when `DEEPWIKI_AUTH_MODE` is enabled. | No | Only used if `DEEPWIKI_AUTH_MODE` is `true` or `1`. |

-If you're not using ollama mode, you need to configure an OpenAI API key for embeddings.
+If you're not using Azure or Ollama for embeddings, configure an OpenAI API key.
 Other API keys are only required when configuring and using models from the corresponding providers.

 ## Authorization Mode